jingwu6/jingwu6.github.io/_pages/about.md

 ======
 My research is primarily in the field of **machine learning** and **computer vision**.
 In particular, I'm interested in exploring **improved representation learning** techniques to aid machines in comprehending the structure of massive amounts of unlabeled data.

 In industry applications, my efforts are devoted to **remote sensing**, **robotics** and **sustainable agriculture**.
-My philosophy towards research is centered around bringing people's life and AI technology together at scale.
+My philosophy towards research is centered around bringing people's lives and AI technology together at scale.

 Deeply motivated by the challenges associated with creating innovative technologies.